newrelic/kubernetes-logging/DEVELOPER.md

 ### Get minikube started

 * Start minikube: `minikube start`
-* Install Tiller onto the minikube cluster: `helm init`
-   * Tiller is a pod that gets deployed into your cluster that allows the `helm` executable to talk to your cluster
+* Start the minikube dashboard (so you can see all your k8s objects in one spot): `minikube dashboard`

 ### Deploy test application

-* Start the minikube dashboard (so you can see all your k8s objects in one spot): `minikube dashboard`
-* Download and start the `hello-minikube` deployment: `kubectl run hello-minikube --image=k8s.gcr.io/echoserver:1.10 --port=8080`
+* Download and start the `hello-minikube` deployment: `kubectl create deployment hello-minikube --image=k8s.gcr.io/echoserver:1.4`
-* Expose the deployment on a known port: `kubectl expose deployment hello-minikube --type=NodePort`
+* Expose the deployment on a known port: `kubectl expose deployment hello-node --type=LoadBalancer --port=8080`

-## Making changes

-* To get a new version of the newrelic-fluentbit-output container, update the version tag of the `image` field in:
-  * [new-relic-fluent-plugin.yml]
-  * [helm/newrelic-logging/values.yaml]
-* Make any other changes you need to the `.yml` files

 ## Testing

-* Clean up anything you had running in minikube before
+* Clean up anything you had running in minikube before (skip this if this is your first time through here)
-  * If you deployed this as a Helm chart: `helm delete (release-name)`.
-Helm gives you a unique release name every time you deploy a chart.
-It looks like "(unusual-adjective)-(animal-noun)", like `bumptious-seagull`
+  * If you deployed this as a Helm chart: `helm delete test-newrelic-logging`
   * If you deployed the manifests manually:
     * If you just want to replace the DaemonSet: `kubectl delete ds/newrelic-logging`
       * You will almost always just need to do this